Introduction to Batch Changes

 To learn about the internals of Batch Changes, see Batch Changes in the developer documentation.

 - Batch Changes currently support GitHub, GitLab and Bitbucket Server repositories.
 If you’re interested in using Batch Changes on other code hosts, let us know.

 - Forking a repository and creating a pull request on the fork is not yet supported.
 Because of this limitation, you need write access to each repository that your batch change will change (in order to push a branch to it), either through your account or a service account (see credentials).

 - Batch change steps are run locally (in the Sourcegraph CLI).
 Sourcegraph does not yet support executing batch change steps on the server.
 For this reason, the APIs for creating and updating a batch change require you to upload all of the changeset specs (which are produced by executing the batch spec locally).
 Also see how scalable is Batch Changes.

 - It is not yet possible for multiple users to edit the same batch change that was created under an organization.

 - It is not yet possible to reuse a branch in a repository across multiple batch changes.

-- The only type of user credential supported by Sourcegraph right now is a personal access token.
+- The only type of user credential supported by Sourcegraph right now is a personal access token, either per user, or via a global service account.
 Further credential types may be supported in the future.